pentagramswheel/libra/README.md

 #### Add

-A class which gives roles to users in LaunchPoint, processing the command `lpadd`.
+A class which gives roles to users in MIT, processing the command `lp add`.

 ###### Instance Variables
 1. `Role lpRole` - an object representation of the 'LaunchPoint' role.